 Whistleblowers are always facing the same problem: they have the information, but don't know where to address it.
 In Serbia, not so many cases were made public; therefore, many citizens are still unaware of their rights in this field.
 A whistleblower can rely on the Law on Protection of Whistleblowers (Marija Beretka won the first case in 2016) but should take a significant initiative to escape retaliation and finish the proceeding.

-In Serbia, there are a few organizations which can help to blow the whistle externally: Eutopia, Transparency Serbia, The Whistle.
+In Serbia, there are a few organizations that can help to blow the whistle externally: Eutopia, Transparency Serbia, and The Whistle.

 Why it doesn't work

-Serbian law is among the best European laws, it is in use for a few years, and it doesn't have an effect?
+Serbian law is among the best European laws, it is in use for a few years, and it doesn't have an effect.
 It has, but the result of the Act was quite far from expectations.
-There are no clear instructions about sanctions for employers, no reward for whistleblowers, no procedure for judges who work on whistleblowers' cases.
-Without thorough governmental support, the project didn't gain a positive image among society.
+There are no clear instructions about sanctions for employers, no reward for whistleblowers, and no procedure for judges who work on whistleblowers' cases.
+Without thorough governmental support, the project didn't gain a positive image in society.